azbennett/group_project_1/README.md

 **#Questions to Answer:**
 Steve
+ 1 Can we use the data to map/visualize focus areas that are more likely to have major accidents?
- - Can the data visualize areas of concern?
-Does each borough or all of NYC have specific areas that are more likely to have accidents?
+ - Does each borough or all of NYC have specific areas that are more likely to have major accidents?

+ 2 Has there been an increase in crashes over time?
+Did COVID have any effect on the number of crashes?

- - During normal commute times - is there a differnce in number of crashes before or after a workday is completed?
+ 3 During normal work commute times - is there a differnce in the number of crashes before or after a workday is completed?

 Joan
- - Are specific NYC Boroughs more likely to have accidents than others?
+ 1 Are specific NYC Boroughs more likely to have accidents than others?
 (Including checking for population normalization)

+ 2 Is there a noticable trend with how many vehicles are involved in a crash?
- - Compare if fatality accidents had multiple vehicles more often than single car accidents.
+ - Compare if accidents had multiple vehicles more often than your normal 2 car accident.

- - Determine if accidents are more likely during certain months.
+ 3 Determine if accidents are more likely during certain months.

 Ginger
- - Can we better visualize the number of crashes based on the time of day, month, or number of vehicles through scatter plots.
+ 1 Can we better visualize the number of crashes based on the time of day, month, or number of vehicles through scatter plots.

+ 2 Can we use the time of day as a prediciton method for future crashes?

- - Does winter or summer have any effect on the number of accidents?
+ 3 Does winter or summer have any effect on the number of accidents?

 **#Datasets to be used:**